Find our why my family loves Legoland Florida more than any other local theme park!

 As a local Floridian, my three young kids have access to many amazing theme parks in close proximity.
 Despite the draw of Orlando magic, one of my family's favorite theme parks is Legoland Florida Resort, partly because it's geared toward kids ages 2-12.
 This means the rides at Legoland Flordia are just right for my little ones, but also that the park takes care of all the details needed for a long day at an amusement park with toddlers, babies, and school-age kids.
 There are things to do while waiting in line, an indoor baby center—and plenty of hands-on and interactive activities.

-Check out more fun things to do in the area with our Florida Travel Guide or our brand-new Orlando site.
+Check out more fun things to do in the area with our Florida Travel Guide or our Orlando Theme Parks & Water Parks Guide, which is perfect for locals and visitors alike.

 Legoland Florida Rides